| |

 Suffolk to find that England has not

-entirely succumbed to the homogenising
+entirely succumbed to the 21st Century.

-Suffolk has changed, even in
+But Suffolk has changed in the

-farm left, and not a single cattle market
+not a single cattle market survives in

-survives in the county.
-Ipswich,
+the county.
+Ipswich, Lowestoft, Bury, and

-places, are ringed by out-of-town
+even the smaller places, are ringed by

-shopping experiences, and the drifts of
+out-of-town shopping experiences, and the

-jerry-built houses wash against the edges
+drifts of jerry-built houses wash against

-of nearly every village.
-But the
+the edges of nearly every village.
+But

-countryside has always been in a state of
+the countryside has always been in a

 metamorphosis, and often a painful one.
 I